-10.5 TIA Portal - Include VIPA library
+9.6 TIA Portal - VIPA-Include library

-- The VIPA specific blocks may be found at www.vipa.com as downloadable library at the "service" area with Downloads > VIPA LIB. - The library is available as packed zip-file Fx000020_V.... - If you want to use VIPA specific blocks, you have to import the library into your project.
+- The VIPA specific blocks can be found in the "Service" area of www.vipa.com as library download file at Downloads > VIPA LIB. - The library is available as packed zip file for the corresponding TIA Portal version. - As soon as you want to use VIPA specific blocks you have to import them into your project.